N-I-H-A-L/Process-Scheduling-Algorithms/README.md

     - The priority of the current process is set to the initial priority assigned to it.
     - The priorities of all the ready processes (not the current process) are incremented by 1.
     - The scheduler choses the highest priority process from among all the eligible processes.

-- Note that during each call to the scheduler, the complete ready list has to be traversed.